 Once a place of worship in Greek mythology, this mystical phenomenon is arguably Kefalonia’s top tourist attraction.
 Surrounded by thick forest and created through the decaying of rocks, the cave was only rediscovered in 1951.

-The hypnotic hues of glass-clear blue water change continually, as guests explore the lake by rowing boat, with a guide.
-However, a visit at midday, when the sun is directly above the opening is most rewarding.
-The sunlight streaks through the cavity, illuminating the water in a short, but memorable visit.
+The hypnotic hues of glass-clear blue water change continually as guests explore the lake by rowing boat with a guide.
+It should be noted that a visit at midday, when the sun is directly above the opening, is most rewarding.
+The sunlight streaks

 2. Myrtos Beach